monika-mak/AI-Heroes-PP4/TESTING.md

 # Testing

-This is the TESTING file for the [FreeFido](https://freefido.herokuapp.com/) website.
+This is the TESTING file for the [AI Heroes](https://ai-heroes-blog-d4716b80dc08.herokuapp.com/) website.

 Return back to the [README.md](README.md) file.